 IN WITNESS whereof, I, the said Registrar, together with the Appearer have subscribed to these presents and have caused the Seal of Office to be affixed thereto.

-THUS DONE AND EXECUTED, at the office of the Registrar of Deeds, in CAPE TOWN day of on the 18 emmerch
+THUS DONE AND EXECUTED, at the office of the Registrar of Deeds, in CAPE TOWN on the day of march elm// 2002 q.q.

 In my presence,

 REGISTRAR OF DEEDS